Upgrading BEL

 This will run through a set of checks to verify that the data plane is operating correctly, and will list any pods that are still running older versions of the proxy.

-Congratulation!
-You have successfully upgraded to latest version of BEL.
+Congratulations!
+You have successfully upgraded to the latest version of BEL.